Daniyalsid26/CSVmyPDFV1.0/README.md

 - **ZIP download button** - Download multiple CSVs together in one file.
 - **Two-stage extraction** - Fast deterministic table parser for digital PDFs; LLM fallback for messy or scanned statements.
 - **Automatic OCR** - Scanned PDFs are routed through Tesseract OCR for robust extraction.
 - **Privacy-first** - No data is stored server-side.
-All processing is in-memory and ephemeral.
+All processing is in-memory.
+All customer identifying data (card numbers, bank accounts etc) are never passed to the LLM, only the raw transaction text.
 - **No vendor lock-in** - Runs locally or on Hugging Face Spaces.
 No proprietary formats.
 - **Transparent cost** - LLM calls (Groq) are only used when necessary, minimizing API usage and cost.